Mark Okraku-Mantey

 Mark Okraku-Mantey (born 25 January 1974) is a Ghanaian music producer and politician.
-He is currently the Deputy Ministry of Tourism, Culture and Creative Arts.
+He is currently the Deputy Minister of Tourism, Culture and Creative Arts.

 He is the founder and chief executive officer of Slip Mark Entertainment.
 Mark Okraku-Mantey has worked with several Ghanaian musicians including Lord Kenya, Kumi Guitar, Oheneba Kissi, Daasebre Gyamenah, Akyeame, and Adane Best.